-For the past 15 years we at EASA have worked closely with our customers to help them increase productivity and usage of modeling and simulation software, and we have uncovered five areas that can provide a surprising boost to your ROI and competitiveness in general.
+For the past 15 years we at EASA have worked closely with our customers to help them increase productivity and usage of modeling and simulation software, and we have uncovered five areas that can provide a surprising boost to your ROI and competitiveness in general along with a possible solution to explore.
 These are not in any particular order, and naturally, their respective relevance is highly dependent on your specific situation:

 1. Legacy software is under utilized